thomsonreuters/cta/data.md

    - mono : execution is sent to the the first machine matching
    - group : execution is sent to a group of machine so the first available treats it
    - stress : execution is sent to all machines in a group so all perform the test at the same time
-   - parallell : execution scenario is decomposed in series of tests so all machines split/share the work together
+   - parallel : execution scenario is decomposed in series of tests so all machines split/share the work together

 ## Test

+- name : name of test
 - type : type of test, default : command-line
 - testSuiteID